 Step 1: Gather cookie cutters

-As odd as it may seem, the best cookie cutters for this technique are metal.
+As odd as it may seem, metal is the best cookie cutter base for this technique.
 Cookie cutters with simple shapes are easier to use.

 While you can use cookie cutters with small openings and other intricate shapes, they can be difficult to seal and demold.

 A textured tile is basically a large rubber stamp.
 The texture tiles I have are grey rubber and made for working with polymer or precious metal clay.
-I think the best kind of texture tile is one with deep impressions and wide openings.
+The best texture tile is one with deep impressions and wide openings.

 Tip: If you have a tile or stamp you want to try with this technique, to see if it will work with resin, pour a small amount of resin on the back, the unpatterned side, and let it cure.
 If you can peel the resin off easily, it should work with resin.
 But, if it doesn’t peel off easily, you can try it again with mold release.
-Should your trials show the tile or stamp won’t work with resin, since you used the back to test it, you haven’t ruined it for other uses.
+Should your trials show the tile or stamp won’t work with resin, you haven’t ruined it for other uses.

 Step 3: Get Silly Putty

-Yes, the kid’s toy Silly Putty.
-Resin doesn’t stick to Silly Putty so it makes a great temporary molding material or a great way to seal a gap.
+Yes, the kid’s toy, Silly Putty.
+Resin doesn’t stick to Silly Putty, making it a tough temporary molding material or a great way to seal a gap.

-The colour of the Silly Putty isn’t important.
+The colour of the Silly Putty isn’t vital.
 I have a couple of eggs of Silly Putty I bought at the grocery store.
-Over time and use, it does get a little less pliable.
-Sometimes, bits of colour and glitter inclusions stick to it making a batch less than ideal.
-But, it’s pretty cheap and readily available in many different types of stores.
+But, over time and use, it does get a little less pliable.
+Sometimes, bits of colour and glitter inclusions stick to it, making a batch less than ideal.

 Step 4: Get resin

-For these projects where I’m showing you how to use cookie cutters as resin molds, I’m using Resin Obsession Super Clear resin.
+I’m using Resin Obsession Super Clear resin for these projects where I’m showing you how to use cookie cutters as resin molds.
+This resin for crafts works great in molds because it releases bubbles easily.
 The super clear resin is a 2-part epoxy resin with a 2:1 ratio.
-This means you need to combine two parts of part A and one part of part B. The super clear resin cures to a soft cure in approximately 6 hours when it can often be removed from a mold and set to finish its cure separately.
+This means you need to combine two parts of part A and one part of part B. The super clear resin cures to a soft cure in approximately 6 hours when it can be removed from a mold and set aside to cure.
 It cures to fully hard in 12-24 hours.